erikdubois/Ultimate-Linux-Mint-18-Xfce/README.md

 Nvidia drivers will <b>NOT</b> be installed as they are very specific to your hardware.
 But checkout the code.

 You can normally install nvidia drivers without any other source.
+You can use the driver manager application as well.

 Try typing this in the terminal